- 1 Why do people tan?

 Our customers often prefer the following products when searching for outdoor tanning lotion

 This is our choice for the all-around best outdoor tanning lotion.
 Tanning when you have tattoos or sensitive skin can be difficult.
-Most lotions do not offer tattoo protection nor are they designed to sooth sensitive skin.
+Most lotions do not offer tattoo protection nor are they designed to soothe sensitive skin.
 However, this lotion does both, and also works for those without sensitive skin or tattoos, making it our top choice.
 It is made from quality ingredients to increase melanin absorption and can deliver deep golden results.

 In addition to these qualities, it also has ingredients to stop signs of aging related to the tanning process, as well as body fit to reduce the appearance of cellulite.
 The tan it delivers is long-lasting, and it also leaves a shimmer on the skin, giving you a healthy glow from day one.

 If your goal is to get a dark tan in as little time as possible, this lotion is for you.
-Millenium Tanning Products has a stellar reputation, so you know that you can trust in their products.
+Millennium Tanning Products has a stellar reputation, so you know that you can trust their products.
 Paint it Black is designed to rapidly darken skin using auto-darkening technology.
 The end result is skin that looks rich and has an incredible glow.

 Its skin-firming silicone emulsion helps to fight signs of aging while reducing cellulite.
 It packs in a lot of moisture, ensuring the sun does not dry out your skin.
 Finally, it comes with a very light scent that is ideal for tanning outdoors without attracting insects.